• HOME

 • Bar, chef service, courtyard, dancing/cooking classes

-Their Junior Suite rooms come tastefully furnished with wooden furniture and a lounge area with a cozy fireplace—perfect for cozying up in Antigua during the crisp winter months.
+Their Junior Suite rooms are stunning with soaring, wood beam ceilings and come beautifully furnished with wooden furniture and a lounge area with cozy fireplaces—perfect for cozying up in Antigua during the crisp winter months.

 Does this hotel sound like your vibe?
 If so, click here to check availability for your dates.